mattmaynes2/aria/reports/final/3-Technical/2-Details/05-Nonfunctional.md

 The smart home devices will need to be capable of receiving and transmitting data using this network with enough range.

-Supported protocols should allow a centrally located hub to communicate with any device that is within a range of at least 50 square meters
+Supported protocols should allow a centrally located hub to communicate with any device within a reasonable range for an average home.

 ##### System Responsiveness {-}